donibaskoro/db/_posts/2019-05-22-Hello-World.md

 There will be many surprises, you better be ready.

-> There are more things, Lucilius, that frighten us than injure us, and we suffer more in imagination than in reality.
+> There are more things, Lucilius, that frighten us than injure us, that we suffer more in imagination than in reality.
 Luck is what happens when preparation meets opportunity.
 As is a tale, so is life: not how long it is, but how good it is, is what matters.
-If one does not know to which port one is sailing, no wind is favorable.
-Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful.
 **- Seneca**

 That it will never come again, is what make life so sweet.